tharun-7733/Memory_allocation-Tracker/README.md

 This project is a comprehensive tool for visualizing and understanding memory management techniques in operating systems.
 It includes:

 Real-Time Allocation Tracker: Monitors and visualizes memory allocation and deallocation in real-time, providing insights into memory usage patterns.
-Paging System: An interactive visualization of memory address translation and page replacement algorithms (FIFO, LRU, Clock), demonstrating how virtual addresses are mapped to physical addresses.
+Paging System: An interactive visualization of memory address translation and page replacement algorithms (FIFO, LRU), demonstrating how virtual addresses are mapped to physical addresses.
 Segmentation Techniques: (Placeholder - to be detailed based on your implementation) Visualizes memory segmentation, showing how logical address spaces are divided into segments.

 The project is built using Python and PyQt5, offering a user-friendly GUI for exploring these memory management concepts.
 It is designed for educational purposes, helping students and developers understand memory allocation, paging, and segmentation.